Oculus Quest is Facebook’s latest attempt to get you into VR

 ILMxLAB said it was motivated to do the deal because it believes that VR will help break down the barriers between fans and the Star Wars world they'd like to live in.

 Whether consumers will buy into this whole vision is unclear.
-But with the Go, the Rift and now the Quest, Facebook believes its first-generation product lineup is complete, but Facebook didn't say when the next generation hardware will appear.
+But with the Go, the Rift and now the Quest, Facebook believes its first-generation product lineup is complete, though it didn't say when the next-generation hardware will appear.

 "This is all still early," Zuckerberg said.
 "This is what we need to do for VR to succeed and get to the future we all want."